jwilbursec/Lists/README.md

 # Lists

-rdp_brute_force.txt - 30 day IP watch list; these IPs attempted to bruteforce my RDP honeypot.
+rdp_brute_force.txt - These IPs attempted to bruteforce my RDP honeypot in the last 30 days.